R. Kelly Charged With 10 Counts Of Aggravated Criminal Sexual Abuse In Illinois

 Kelly's lawyer, Steven Greenberg, did not immediately return NPR's request for comment.
 But he has maintained his client's innocence regarding all allegations, as has Kelly himself.

-The Cook County indictment comes amid revived controversy around the singer, which came to a boil last month when the Lifetime TV network aired a six-part docuseries called Surviving R. Kelly, which features more than 50 interviewees and lays out 25 years of allegations against Kelly, dating back to the early 1990s.
+The Cook County indictment comes amid revived controversy around the singer, which came to a boil last month when the Lifetime TV network aired a six-part docuseries called Surviving R. Kelly that features more than 50 interviewees and lays out 25 years of allegations against Kelly dating back to the early 1990s.
 The series includes on-camera interviews with several women who have come forward publicly with their accusations.
 More recent allegations against the singer emerged in a 2017 BuzzFeed investigation.
 The BuzzFeed piece reported accusations that Kelly runs a sex "cult" composed of women whom he regularly abuses — and it helped uncork a torrent of outrage, including the #MuteRKelly protest movement.

 Yet for all the fresh anger that followed the publication of the BuzzFeed piece, allegations of sexual misconduct by R. Kelly are nothing new: Questions have swirled around his behavior with teenage girls since at least 1994, when R. Kelly — then 27 — briefly married his 15-year-old protégée, Aaliyah.
 The marriage was annulled within months.